Orcininae

 Orcininae is a contested subfamily of oceanic dolphins composed of 1 living and 3 extinct genera.
 It may be superseded by Delphinidae.
 Its only extant member is the orca (Orcinus orca); all other extant genera formerly classified in it have been moved out.

-Orcininae is thought to be one of the most basal members of Delphinidae, with only the Atlantic white-sided dolphin (Lagenorhynchus acutus) being more basal.
+The Atlantic white-sided dolphin (Leucopleurus acutus) is sister to all other members of the Delphinidae; within that clade, the Orcininae are sister to all remaining lineages.